Mixin Schemas

 1. Go to the selected entity view and choose the Orchestration icon.

 1. In the Mixins section, look for the mixin fields you want to add as filter columns.
+Or, choose Add custom mixin to add a new mixin field.

 The selected mixin fields appear in the list.